 2.3 Geospatial Visualization

-There were 56 records with missing institution names and one institution is located outside of the United States, thus their zip codes could not be identified.
-From the 380 research projects with geolocation, we identified 29 distinct institutions which are the focus of the geo maps.
+There were 56 records with missing institution names and one institution was located outside of the United States; thus their zip codes could not be identified.
+From the 380 research projects with geolocation, we identified 29 distinct institutions which were the focus of the geospatial maps.

-Fig. 5: Proportional Symbol Map of institutions receiving grant funding in occupational therapy research between 2000 and 2016
+Figure 5: Proportional Symbol Map of institutions receiving grant funding in occupational therapy research between 2000 and 2016